Get Legal and Tax Updates for Portugal?

 3. Trying to handle court processes without legal help – The Court of Appeal process is complex and best navigated with professional assistance

-4. Delaying registration – Putting off registration can create complications for residency, remarriage, or inheritance matters
+4. Delaying registration – Putting off registration can create complications for residency, remarriage or inheritance matters

 6. Tax and Residency Implications